Netcracker/qubership-opensearch/documentation/architecture-guide/README.md

 Following the above pictures, let us describe the main parts of the OpenSearch K8s deployment:

-* The minimal number of replicas for HA schema of OpenSearch is 3.
+* The minimal number of replicas for HA scheme of OpenSearch is 3.
 * OpenSearch pods are distributed through Kubernetes nodes and availability zones based on affinity policy during deployment.
 * Each OpenSearch pod has its own Persistent Volume storage.
 * In addition to OpenSearch main storage, the OpenSearch Backup Daemon pod has its own Persistent Volume for backups.